 ^{}Office hours are posted on the door.
-You can, however, bug me in the office any time.
+You can, however, drop by the office any time.
 You will not be wasting my time if you come for help.
 I'm here to help you learn.

 Organization Of The Lab Report